michel-kraemer/gradle-download-task/README.md

 <dd><code>true</code> if the file should only be downloaded if it
 has been modified on the server since the last download <em>(default:
 <code>false</code>)</em></dd>
+<dt>eachFile</dt>
+<dd>If multiple download sources are specified, this method adds an action to
+be applied to each source URL before it is downloaded.
+The action is called with a <a href="#downloaddetails">DownloadDetails</a> object and can modify some aspects of the target file in the destination directory (e.g. the filename).
+If only one download source has been given, adding an
+<code>eachFile</code> action will make the plugin fail.</dd>
 </dl>

 <em>Tip!</em> You may provide Groovy Closures or Kotlin Lambdas to the `src`